Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Co-Creating The New World Part I/Co-Creating The New World Part I.md

 An awakened scientist revealed that even the rainwater in Earth's most remote areas was tainted with toxic chemicals.

 An awakened politician warned that the Keepers of the Caves were steering their captives toward a global war.

 An awakened pastor informed the others that spiritual leaders were being silenced, beaten, ostracized, and even killed if they did not parrot the lines of the [[Power Structures]].

-An awakened economist informed the others that the financial and monetary systems had come unmoored from [[Reality]], and were floating away towards failure and collapse.
+An awakened economist informed the others that the financial, debt, and monetary systems had come unmoored from [[Reality]], and were floating away towards failure and collapse.

-An awakened teacher revealed the school curriculums' deep corruption, indoctrinating children into failure, division, dysfunction, and despair.
+An awakened teacher revealed the school curriculums' deep corruption, indoctrinating children into failure, division, dysfunction, despair, and false ideologies.

 An awakened worker highlighted the widening opportunity gap between the many and the few reaching a critical breaking point.